Translating Terrorism in Bangladesh

 Final Thoughts:

-• Bangladesh should make adoption law easier to adopt children from Bangladesh by the international community – not only by Bangladeshi citizens abroad.
+• Bangladesh should make it easier for the international community to adopt children from Bangladesh, not only by Bangladeshi citizens abroad.
 As the nature of adoption is becoming more diverse in the United States and other countries, it may be high time for Bangladesh to implement a uniform adoption law that enables abandoned and homeless children to find new parents, security, love, happiness, and a bright future.
 Many bureaucratic hassles are involved in getting clearance to take the adopted child abroad.
 There is also a growing demand for changing adoption laws in Bangladesh.

 • Bangladeshis living abroad donate money to orphanages, mosques, schools, and other social causes.
-Adoption can be a new way to go if possible and affordable.
+If possible and affordable, adoption can be a new way to go.
 Millions of children in Bangladesh need a better life, not just a place in an orphanage.

 • Besides Kinship/Relative adoption, Bangladeshis can also venture out to adopt children from other countries!

 • It would be great to know about the Bangladeshi community’s adoption experience.
-Any storytellers?
-Bloggers?
-Writers?
-Documentarians?
+Are there any storytellers, bloggers, writers, or documentarians?

 Hope International – a Texas-based international adoption agency, has provided some information about adopting Bangladeshi children from Bangladesh.
 Contact Dawn Ford or Kathy Trobee at (214) 672-9399 for further information.